Did you know that you may already have a tool in place to help you compare apples to apples when it comes to pay?

 Comparing apples with apples

-Traditionally used to benchmark pay, work measurement can actually help organisations ensure they are complying with gender equity standards and reap the multitude of benefits from having a gender diverse workforce.
-Hay Group’s job evaluation method measures all jobs, from factory workers and clerical administrative jobs to CEOs, using the same standard sets of factors, resulting in the ability to compare apples to apples.
+Traditionally used to benchmark pay, work measurement can actually help organisations ensure they are complying with gender equity standards and reap the multitude of benefits from having a gender diverse workforce. ’s job evaluation method measures all jobs, from factory workers and clerical administrative jobs to CEOs, using the same standard sets of factors, resulting in the ability to compare apples to apples.
 It helps you understand and obtain deeper insights into the pay gap between men and women in your organisation.
 What is more significant is that it also allows you to see the prevalence of men and women in certain roles, highlighting the real issue in gender pay equity.

 Highlighting a bigger issue